riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 24

+Nice problem, learned how to represent a hexagon grid in cube coordinates as per:   https://math.stackexchange.com/a/2482393

+I wish I could plot them.

 # Day 23

 Part I was cute.
 I like playing with this crab.
 Part II is repeating Part II 10 million times and on larger input.
 My solution would take over 300h.
 Simple profiling/quick ideas would probably reduce it tenfold, which is still very long.
 Leaving it.